ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 After you have applied information barrier policies, follow these steps to verify status:

-1. To view a list of all information barrier policy applications, use the `Get-InformationBarrierPoliciesApplicationStatus -All` cmdlet.
+1. To view the status of the most recent information barrier policy application, use the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet.

+    Syntax: `Get-InformationBarrierPoliciesApplicationStatus`

+    To display status for all information barrier policy applications, use `Get-InformationBarrierPoliciesApplicationStatus -All $true`

-    This will confirm whether policy application completed, failed, or is in progress.
+    This will display information about whether policy application completed, failed, or is in progress.

-2. To view a list of information barrier policies, use the `Get-InformationBarrierPolicy -Organization $org` cmdlet.
+2. To view a list of information barrier policies, use the **Get-InformationBarrierPolicy** cmdlet.

+    Syntax: `Get-InformationBarrierPolicy -Organization $org`

-    This will display a list of policies and their status.
+    This will display a list of information barrier policies that were defined, and their status.

-3. To view information about segments, use the `Get-OrganizationSegment` cmdlet.
+3. To view information about segments, use the **Get-OrganizationSegment** cmdlet.

+    Syntax: `Get-OrganizationSegment`

-    This will display a list of segments defined for your organization.
+    This will display a list of all segments defined for your organization.

-3. To verify status for a specific user, use the **Get-InformationBarrierRecipientStatus** cmdlet with Identity parameters.
+3. To verify status for specific users, use the **Get-InformationBarrierRecipientStatus** cmdlet with Identity parameters.

     Syntax: `Get-InformationBarrierRecipientStatus -Identity <value> -Identity2 <value>`